jlevy/og-equity-compensation/README.md

   Assuming vesting, you pay full taxes early with the 83(b) or at vesting:

   - At grant:
-    - If 83(b) election filed, ordinary tax on FMV
+    - if 83(b) election filed, ordinary tax on FMV
-    - None otherwise
+    - none otherwise
   - At vesting:
-    - None if 83(b) election filed
+    - none if 83(b) election filed
-    - Ordinary tax on FMV of vested portion otherwise
+    - ordinary tax on FMV of vested portion otherwise
   - At sale:
-    - Long-term capital gains tax on gain if held for **1 year** past when taken into income
+    - long-term capital gains tax on gain if held for **1 year** past when taken into income
-    - Ordinary tax otherwise (including immediate sale)
+    - ordinary tax otherwise (including immediate sale)

 - **NSOs.** You pay full taxes at exercise, and the sale is like any investment gain:

   - At grant and vesting:
-    - No tax if granted at FMV
+    - no tax if granted at FMV
   - At exercise:
-    - Ordinary tax on the bargain element
+    - ordinary tax on the bargain element
-    - Income and employment tax withholding on paycheck
+    - income and employment tax withholding on paycheck
   - At sale:
-    - Long-term capital gains tax on gain if held for **1 year** past exercise
+    - long-term capital gains tax on gain if held for **1 year** past exercise
-    - Ordinary tax otherwise (including immediate sale)
+    - ordinary tax otherwise (including immediate sale)

 - **ISOs.** You might pay less tax at exercise, but it’s complicated:

   - At grant and vesting:
-    - No tax if granted at FMV
+    - no tax if granted at FMV
   - At exercise:
     - **AMT tax event** on the bargain element
-    - No ordinary or capital gains tax
+    - no ordinary or capital gains tax
-    - No income or employment tax withholding on paycheck
+    - no income or employment tax withholding on paycheck
   - At sale:
-    - Long-term capital gains if held for **1 year** past exercise and **2 years** past grant date
+    - long-term capital gains if held for **1 year** past exercise and **2 years** past grant date
-    - Ordinary tax otherwise (including immediate sale)
+    - ordinary tax otherwise (including immediate sale)

 Mary Russell, a lawyer who specializes in equity compensation, recommends each form of equity be used at the appropriate time in private companies: